 As elsewhere within the Southern Carpathians, the part of the mountains north of the main ridge is more rugged and less deforested.
 The area around the sources of the Jieţ and its tributary Mija Mare - i.e.the west central section of what lies north of the main ridge - boasts the finest scenery of crags, postglacial cirques and lakes: Mija, Roşiile (largest, 3.7ha), Mândra (highest, at 2148m).
 The east central chunk north of the main ridge, where the River Lotru rises, is less craggy but holds several tarns, of which the prettiest are Lacul Câlcescu (2nd biggest, 3.0ha, stands of Pinus cembra; designated a nature reserve) and Lacul Zănoaga Mare (Big Meadow Lake).
 You will not find it difficult to find water as well as a cosy spot for the tent from where you can get back onto the main ridge within just half an hour. in a nutshell, the Parâng Mountains are for those who love backpacking, scrambling, tarns and solitude.

-The south and western slopes of the Parâng Mountains are long, smooth and more mundane.
+The south and west slopes of the Parâng Mountains are long, smooth and more mundane.
 The natural zone of the dwarf mountain pine (Pinus mugo) was cleared and converted into pastureland centuries ago.
-It is only recently that the shepherds have been on the back foot and the forest has regained some of the land it covered in ancient times.
+Only recently have the shepherds been on the back foot and the forest has regained some of the land it covered in ancient times.
 In the south foothills of the Parâng some limestone can be found (There are also little patches of limestone at the north boundary of the mountains.)
-A few kilometers east of the village of Novaci, there is an interesting cave called "Woman's Cave" - Peştera Muierii (guided tours only).
+A few kilometers east of the village of Novaci there is an interesting cave called Women's Cave - Peştera Muierii (guided tours only).